TheGrayFrost/CarND-Traffic-Sign-Classifier-Project/Copy.md

 **Answer:**

-Rumor has it that data augmentation is the single best method to increase accuracy of the model.
-Because several classes in the data have far fewer samples than others the model will tend to be biased toward those classes with more samples.
+Because several classes in the data had fewer samples than others the model would have tended to be biased toward those classes with more samples.
 I implemented augmentation by creating copies of each sample for a class (sometimes several copies) in order to boost the number of samples for the class to 800 (if that class didn't already have at least 800 samples).
 Each copy is fed into a "jitter" pipeline that randomly translates, scales, warps, and brightness adjusts the image.
 I sought to keep the parameters for these transformations relatively conservative and keep the sign in the image recognizable.
 This was by far the most laborious part of the project, and it takes quite some time to run the code.

-I also used the SciKit Learn train_test_split function to create a validation set out of the training set.
-I used 20% of the testing set to create the validation set.

 ```python